LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: MCS-350 Data Curation

-We attempt to separate language varieties into unique prediction classes if there is sufficient training data for them, setting a cuttoff at 1000 sentences.
-If a language ISO code is available for the variety, it is used.
-Otherwise, we assign a class name with the ISO code and the subdivision specified as follows - \verb|ISO_subdivision|.
-For instance, we separated Gondi's South Bastar variety (\verb|gon_bastar|, 4000+ sentences) from the generic language code for Gondi (\verb|gon|).
-For fair evaluation and comparison, we provide manual mappings from various language identification tools' (CLD3, Franc, Langid.py~\cite{lui-baldwin-2012-langid}) outputs to our output class space during inference.
+We attempt to separate language varieties/lects into unique prediction classes if there is sufficient training data for them ($\geq1000$ sentences).
+If an ISO code is unavailable for the lect, we assign a class name with the ISO code and the subdivision specified as: \textsc{iso\_subdivision}.
+For instance, we separated Gondi's South Bastar lect (\textsc{gon\_bastar}, 4000+ sentences) from the generic language code for Gondi (\textsc{gon}).
+For fair evaluation and comparison, we provide manual mappings for any non-standard identifiers from the output space of various language identification tools.
+Lects with too little data are merged into their parent language, e.g., ``Bangla (Bangladesh)'' merged into ``Bengali''.

-Language varieties/dialects with no unique ISO code and with little data are naturally merged according to their parent language's ISO code.
-For example, "Bangla (Bangladesh)" and "Bengali" are merged since Bangladesh's Bengali variety doesn't have a unique ISO code and it doesn't have over 1000 sentences in the dataset.
-Here "Bengali" doesn't specifically refer to Indian Bengali but to broader Bengali text with many dialects included (i.e. where the author/translator didn't specify a specific dialect).
-Both are assigned the ISO code \verb|ben| and their stories merged.
-Note that we perform such merges as the last step of the data processing pipeline and unmerged stories with complete metadata are made available.
-A full list of these transformations with explanations is located in our GitHub repository.